despeauxz/narrativre/README.md

 - [x] ADisplaying an existing buy order (List and Grid)
 - [x] Updating an existing buy order
 - [x] Deleting a buy order
-- [x] Tried to create a buyer and marketer design structure but had little time since I'm still working for a company currently
+- [x] Tried to create a buyer and marketer design structure but had little time since I'm still working for my current employer

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/despeauxz/narrativre/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>